 Choose the right fume extraction arm

 The second aspect is ensuring there is enough airflow for the flexible arm to be efficient.
 Once again, there is no absolute rule as it depends on multiple factors.
-Still, I would recommend that you ensure to get at least the arm diameter minus one, multiplied by 100 cfm in operation (so the blower should be able to provide it while the arm is used, which means the maximum airflow must be higher).
-So, for a 3” arm, (3-1) x 100 = 200 cfm minimum.
-For a 6” arm, (6-1) x 100 = 500 cfm minimum.
+Still, I would recommend that you ensure to get at least 200 cfm for a 3″ arm, 300 for a 4″ arm, or 600 for a 6″ arm.

 Finally, I would avoid arms made of plastic or flexible hose as they are not fit to be used in a manufacturing environment and would require a lot of upkeep and maintenance.